calebschoepp/caleb-www/content/blog/year_in_review_2022.md

 2. **Top Gun 2** --- It's really cliché to like this movie but I unashamedly do.
 It is the perfect action movie.
 3. **Breaking Bad** --- I know I'm really late to the party here but it totally holds up.
 4. **Greyhound** --- I'm an absolute sucker for a realistic WW2 movie and this fits the bill.
 No surprise that Tom Hanks is involved.
+5. **Randy Feltface** --- I don't really know what to say about Randy Feltface other than that you need to go watch [all](https://www.youtube.com/watch?v=Z4pkE3OFpkc&ab_channel=RandyFeltface) [of](https://www.youtube.com/watch?v=Ktb6Ksx1luY&ab_channel=Frenchipotle) [his](https://www.youtube.com/watch?v=YzxAv9qz79s&ab_channel=RandyFeltface) [specials](https://www.youtube.com/watch?v=CXEcxvrrUYg&ab_channel=HeliumComedyStudios) right now.
-5. **Ted Lasso** --- Ted Lasso was a nice injection of wholesome in my year.
+6. **Ted Lasso** --- Ted Lasso was a nice injection of wholesome into my year.
 Although, I have to say I thought season 2 was terrible and a huge disappointment.
-6. **Randy Feltface** --- I don't really know what to say about Randy Feltface other than that you need to go watch [all](https://www.youtube.com/watch?v=Z4pkE3OFpkc&ab_channel=RandyFeltface) [of](https://www.youtube.com/watch?v=Ktb6Ksx1luY&ab_channel=Frenchipotle) [his](https://www.youtube.com/watch?v=YzxAv9qz79s&ab_channel=RandyFeltface) [specials](https://www.youtube.com/watch?v=CXEcxvrrUYg&ab_channel=HeliumComedyStudios) right now.
-7. **Avatar: The Way of Water** --- Didn't go into this movie thinking I would like it but I really did.
+7. **Avatar: The Way of Water** --- I didn't go into this movie thinking I would like it, but I really did.
 Strong character development and great world building.
-8. **Barry Season 3** --- Barry still keeps delivering an absurd mix of comedy and drama.
+8. **Barry Season 3** --- Barry still keeps delivering an absurd mix of comedy and drama that I love.
 9. **Hitch** --- A gold standard romantic comedy.
 10. **Vengeance** --- I'm a big fan of B.J.
 Novak's work so I knew I had to watch this.
 I thought it was great although I can't say I loved the ending.

 ## Top 10 Books

 1. **Shadow Divers by Robert Kurson** --- I couldn't put this book down.
 Kurson's portrayal of deep sea wreck diving had me on the edge of my seat.
 Best of all, it's a true story.
-Can't recommend you read this enough.
+I can't recommend you read this enough.
 2. **Project Hail Mary by Andy Weir** --- I'm loathe to actually say anything about this book because I think it is a much better read if you go into it cold and without an idea of what is to come.
 That being said, Andy Weir lives up to his reputation of delivering a fantastic character driven read that's full of fun science.
-3. **The Martian by Andy Weir** --- Even though this book is 11 years old and I'd already seen the movie I'm very glad I took the time to read it.
+3. **The Martian by Andy Weir** --- Even though this book is 11 years old and I'd already seen the movie, I'm very glad I took the time to read it.
 I think the book is much better than the movie because you get to fully immerse yourself in the scientific writing that Weir is so good at.
 4. **Leviathan Wakes by James S. A. Corey** --- The Expanse series paints the picture of a sci-fi world that I always dreamed about as a kid.
 5. **Oscar And The Lady In Pink by Éric-Emmanuel Schmitt** --- A very short read.
 I cried at the end of the book.
 6. **The Almanack of Naval Ravikant: A Guide to Wealth and Happiness by Eric Jorgenson** --- This book has so much condensed wisdom that I only glean a small portion of it on each read through.
-My favorite part were his life formulas e.g. Happiness = Health + Wealth + Good Relationships.
+My favorite part was his life formulas e.g. Happiness = Health + Wealth + Good Relationships.
 7. **Anthropocene Reviewed by John Green** --- I was a long time listener to the Anthropocene Reviewed podcast so it was fun to consume it in written form.
 8. **What If?
-Serious Scientific Answers to Absurd Hypothetical Questions by Randall Munroe** --- What If?
-Serious Scientific Answers to Absurd Hypothetical Questions
+Serious Scientific Answers to Absurd Hypothetical Questions by Randall Munroe** --- If you like xkcd you're going to like this.
 9. **Numbers Don't Lie: 71 Things You Need to Know About the World by Vaclav Smil** --- This was a recommendation from my brother.
 I found it valuable to read something so quantitative in a world where we consume so much qualitative content.
 10. **Man's Search for Meaning by Viktor Frankl** --- Definitely a tough read but worth it to be exposed to the dynamic range of humanity.